gesteves/gesteves/README.md

-**Hello, there.** I’m a Venezuelan-American immigrant based in Jackson Hole, Wyoming, right in the heart of Grand Teton National Park, on Shoshone-Bannock, Eastern Shoshone, and Cheyenne land.
+**Hello, there.** I’m a web developer based in Jackson Hole, Wyoming, right in the heart of Grand Teton National Park, on Shoshone-Bannock, Eastern Shoshone, and Cheyenne land.
 I live here with my spouse and our [two rambunctious kittens][pb], and we enjoy traveling and visiting national parks, historic sites, landmarks, and museums across the country.

 [pb]: https://bsky.app/profile/thepastrybrothers.com